Chaozhou: Tourism

 Chaozhou is a famous historical and cultural center of the Chaoshan region.
 The city, known as the "Classic Tourist City", constantly welcomes thousands of tourists a day.
 There are over 600 valuable historic relics kept in Chaozhou city.
 Among them, 42 are classified under the state, provincial and city's key preservation units of cultural relics.
-The Chaozhou Dialect, Chaozhou Opera, Chaozhou Ganghu tea, etc. are unique features of Chaozhou culture.
+The Chaozhou Dialect, Teochew Opera, Chaozhou Ganghu tea, etc. are unique features of Chaozhou culture.
 Several historically significant attractions are below.